DataDog/hiring-engineers/answers.md

 **Monitoring Data**

-Since we've already caught the custom my_metic going above 800 once, you don't want to have to continually watch this dashboard to be alerted when it goes above 800 again.
+Since we've already seen the custom my_metic going above 800 once, we don't want to have to continually watch this dashboard to be alerted when it goes above 800 again.
 So let's make life easier by creating a monitor.